sanketchoudhary5/Snake-Game/README.md

 ## ❓FAQ

 🔹 Q: Can I change the game speed?
 A: Yes!
-You can modify the speed variable in the JavaScript file ⚙️.
+You can modify the speed variable in the JavaScript file.

 🔹 Q: Does the game work offline?
 A: Yes!
-Since it runs on HTML, CSS, and JavaScript, no internet connection is required 💻.
+Since it runs on HTML, CSS, and JavaScript, no internet connection is required.

 🔹 Q: How can I add obstacles or power-ups?
-A: You can modify the gameEngine() function to introduce new mechanics 🔥.
+A: You can modify the gameEngine() function to introduce new mechanics.

 🔹 Q: Can I customize the game’s design?
 A: Absolutely!
-Edit the CSS file to change the grid, colors, or animations 🎨.
+Edit the CSS file to change the grid, colors, or animations.

 ## 📜License